Updated: January 15, 2023

 Throughout the year, local astronomy groups host "Star Parties" in several locations on Cape Cod.

-These friendly, knowledgeable folks set up their telescopes and invite visitors to gaze through the lens.
 They're happy to share their wealth of knowledge about the stars, the planets, and pretty much anything else you'd like to know about the night sky.

 The Star Parties are open to the public and free to attend.